-11th Annual 10x 10x 10x Tieton, curated by Marina Pacini and Timothy Standring selected Kathleen’s painting, PROJECT 12, a virtual event to be announced.
+11th Annual 10x 10x 10x Tieton, curated by Marina Pacini and Timothy Standring selected Kathleen’s painting, PROJECT 12, with a juror’s award for art on paper.
 Exhibition runs August 8 to October 11, 2020

 Angles of light, shadows and reflections found me in a separate dimension of observation in the studio at Vivenda Santa Iria, in Penedo, an ancient village in Portugal.
 This light has revealed itself in my work repeatedly over years of visits.
 Tangible and rich in its presence, it clarifies the vision of a human sprit that the larger consumerist world can obscure.
 In this project, I seek the sense of sanctuary rising from the calçada-paved lanes, rough shadowed whitewashed walls, quiet people moving through light.

 “The Master M+S” (named for the 15th C. engraver Martin Schoengauer), a double geared intaglio press with a throw of bed of 23 x 42 inches.
 Built on order for Stephen Hazel in London in 1964 and shipped to Kalamazoo, Michigan.
 Works printed on this press are to be found in collections of the Library of Congress, the Philadelphia Museum, the Detroit Art Institute, Wadsworth Atheneum and Seattle Art Museum to name a few.